Q: What type of jobs does trustaff offer?

 Q: Why do healthcare professionals travel?

 A: Some healthcare professionals choose to travel to explore different parts of the country, expand their clinical knowledge and experiences, or simply because they find they receive better compensation.
 It depends on the individual, but most healthcare professionals travel for a combination of location, pay, benefits, and professional opportunities.
 Sometimes it's just plain ol' wanderlust!
+Here are 5 of our most popular reasons our travelers choose the travel lifestyle.

 Q: What are the minimum requirements to travel with trustaff?

 A: You must have a degree from an accredited healthcare professional program in the United States or Canada and at least one year of acute care experience in the specialty area for which you’re applying, with the exception of Physical Therapists who are eligible to begin traveling as soon as they receive their license.
 Some facilities require their travelers to have even more years of experience in their specialty before they can take an assignment at that location, ranging from 2-4 years.
+Learn more about the basic travel nursing requirements

 Q: This sounds really exciting.
 How do I start travel nursing?